flatpickles/sketchbook-legacy/README.md

 * Where to go the first time the site is loaded?
 Probably the most recent sketch.
 * Sorting the list by name and by date published
 * How to make this easily usable for other people to use with their collections of things?
+* If it's going to be a static site, we need a manifest of sorts for all files and their data - perhaps a JSON file.